Part of the Audio Recording of GM Tang Yik from the 1960s. Translation from Cantonese: Janet Yuen

 Soeng Gung

-Despite his kept a low profile, Yeung Tim sometimes received challenges and participated in little contests.
-Once he knocked out a highly ranked imperial bodyguard who claimed to be able to smash seven firebricks with one punch.
-Another time, Yeung had a little “Kung Fu exchange” with Leong Zaan, a famous master from Foshan.
-They did Ci Sau.
-Yeung was a bit more skilled, although there has never been a mention of who won and who lost.¹
+Despite his modesty, Yeung Tim received battle announcements from time to time and participated in small competitions.
+Once he knocked out a high-ranking imperial bodyguard who claimed to be able to smash seven firebricks at once.
+Another time, Yeung Tim had a small “kung fu exchange” with Loeng Zaan, who was a well-known master in Foshan.
+They were doing Ci Sau.
+Yeung was more experienced, but who won or lost was not important.¹

 Ci Sau